Pandaqi/Tiamo-Pastoor/tiamopastoor/content/books/wildebyte-arcades/handheld-disk/ghost-code/index.md

 links: ""

 logline: |
   The game Lumbrjax is constantly updated.
-One such updates endangers all the characters.
+One such update endangers all the characters.
 Trapped in a dark forest, Wildebyte must uncover its secrets and repair the game, as a fairy tale quickly turns into a ghost story.

 blurb: |
   The game Lumbrjax is constantly updated.
-One such updates endangers the lives of all the characters.
+One such update endangers the lives of all the characters.
 Trapped in a dark forest, Wildebyte must uncover the secret behind a ghost story and repair the game, in exchange for another Lost Memory.

 ---